justincharney/justincharney/README.md

 ### I'm a Student, Drummer, and Powerlifter!
 - 📚 Completing my B.Eng in Bioengineering at McGill
 - 🌱 Learning web development in PHP using Laravel
-- 🤝 Looking to collaborate with others on machine learning projects or SaaS startup
+- 🤝 Looking to collaborate with others on machine learning projects or a SaaS startup

-I love applying machine learning to solve intersting problems at the intersection of biology and engineering.
-Some of my favourite past projects include [protein structure prediction] and [structual analysis premolar enamel] using image segmentation.
-Currently, I'm very excited about the field of NLP and the potential of large language models in a varitety of contexts.
-One of my main goals for 2023 is to work with other's in the field of NLP to reduce mis-information and toxicity of online discourse.
+I love applying machine learning to solve interesting problems at the intersection of biology and engineering.
+My favourite past projects include [protein structure prediction] and [structural analysis premolar enamel] using image segmentation.
+Currently, I'm very excited about the field of NLP and the potential of large language models in various contexts.
+One of my main goals for 2023 is to work with others in the field of NLP to reduce misinformation and toxicity of online discourse.

 <br>